Travelling to a distant land to find help for a war ravaged country is not a simple task

 Melondthera nodded.
 “I guessed that to be the baron.
 They do look alike.”
 She calmly looked the baron over.
 He was as far as she could tell a tall man with greying hair a short cropped beard and moustache.
 Sitting upright on a black stallion he reminded Melondthera of a commander leading his troops into battle.
 His expression appeared stern as he gazed casually studying her forces avoiding eye contact with herself.
 The tension palpable as the two armies faced one and other.
 The son seemed to be on edge fidgeting in the saddle.
 Unlike his father, he stared directly at Melondthera with an arrogant and belligerent air.

 The baron still avoided looking directly at Melondthera.
 Instead, he addressed Bodren.
 “I recognise you did you not once work for me,” he paused still holding the reigns.
 He rested his hands on his horse’s nape leaning forward in the saddle.
 “It is inappropriate to cross my lands with an armed force without seeking my permission first.”

 Melondthera bristled with anger that the baron ignored her, but then she caught the look in his eyes; he was testing her.
 Bodren nodded and was about to speak.
-Melondthera leaned over grasping his hand she shook her head.
-She nudged her horse nearer to the baron.
+She leaned over, grasping his hand and shook her head, then nudged her horse nearer to the baron.
 The two horse’s almost touching one and other.
 Melondthera, spoke in a clear voice as she held eye contact with the baron.
 “I am the leader here; speak to me if you wish an answer.”